shaefelinger/codepedia/src/JS4web/dom manipulation.md

 ### `.className`

-This property returns a space-separated string  of all of the element's classes.
-This isn't the most ideal format, it makes it hard to add or remove individual classes.  -> would have to it convert into array.
+-  returns a space-separated string  of all of the element's classes.

+- This isn't the most ideal format, it makes it hard to add or remove individual classes.  -> would have to it convert into array.

 ```
 // store the list of classes in a variable